All Episodes

 And so it starts creating the force wave.

-And the force wave goes and travels down to the bottom of the ocean and back up and goes like this and gets starts building and gets very fast there.
+And the force wave goes and travels down to the bottom of the ocean and back up and goes like this and starts building and gets very fast there.

 It's going to start dissipating like this.

-And it's going to have to go and it'll be compressed, which will create this backwards flow pressure here, which eats up some of the force, and it keeps going like this.
+And it's going to have to go and it'll be compressed, which will create this backwards flow pressure here, which eats up some of the force and it keeps going like this.

 And so it expands and expands.

-So this effect here of the compression and the back pressure that you get, these eddy currents that are created as it goes through all these mountain ridges and valleys and shit, and then this expansion over here is going to dissipate a lot of that force.
+So this effect here of the compression and the back pressure that you get, these eddy currents that are created as it goes through all these mountain ridges and valleys and shit.

-So I would suspect that you're going to get the kind of tsunami where it starts off at 500 miles an hour and it looks like it's going to hit over there in eight or nine hours, but by the time it gets over there at eight or nine hours, its speed is reduced down to several hundreds or less, and that the force level is hugely dissipated by having gone through this exercise here of the mid-Atlantic ridge of climbing over those mountains.
+But by the time it gets over there at eight or nine hours, its speed is reduced down to several hundreds or less and that the force level is hugely dissipated by having gone through this exercise here of the mid-Atlantic ridge of climbing over those mountains.

-They're not they're not small.
+They're not small.

 These are big-sized giant mountains just underneath the ocean.